 Buffalo Living Trust Attorneys

-Experienced Estate Planning & Probate Lawyers Providing Living Trusts Throughout Western New York
+Experienced Estate Planning & Probate Lawyers Providing Living Trusts Throughout New York

 What is a Living Trust?

 An inter vivos trust (living trust) is created for holding ownership of your assets during your lifetime for the benefit of named beneficiaries and distributing those assets after your death.
 It may be revocable or irrevocable.

 The individual who creates the trust, known as the grantor, names a person to serve as a successor trustee to follow the trust’s terms after the grantor dies.
 While alive, the grantor usually may serve as a trustee and control the assets even though they belong to the trust.

 Funding A Trust in New York